| The Girls' Get-together Its great to

 shade of green, as the red would be a bit

-reminiscent of the blood and gore.’
+reminiscent of the blood and gore.
+I agree totally,

 said Janice.
-‘That was the very reason I
+That was the very reason I

-didn’t want to have a red car.
+didnt want to have a red car.
 It would have

 seemed so unsuitable if my other half, Henry, had